stylelint-scss/stylelint-scss/src/rules/media-feature-value-dollar-variable/README.md

 ### `"never"`

-There *must never* be a `$`-variable in a media query value.
+There *must never* be a `$`-variable in a media feature value.
 Even as a parameter to a function call.

 The following patterns are considered warnings: